-- 1. Identify the annual consumption of each fossil and non-fossil fuel type combusted in your operations - 2.
-Apply a heat content factor to convert fuel use from physical units to energy units. - 3.
-Calculate or select the appropriate emission factor for each fuel - 4.
-Calculate each fuel's CO2 emissions and convert to metric tons - 5.
-Calculate each fuel's CH_4 and N_2O emissions, if any, and convert to metric tons - 6.
-Convert CH_4 and N_2O emissions to CO_2 equivalent and sum all subtotals
+- 1. Identify the annual consumption of each fossil and non-fossil fuel type combusted in your operations; - 2.
+Apply a Heat Content factor to convert fuel use from physical units to energy units; - 3.
+Calculate or select the appropriate emission factor for each fuel; - 4.
+Calculate each fuel's CO2 emissions and convert to metric tons; - 5.
+Calculate each fuel's CH4 and N2O emissions, if any, and convert to metric tons; and - 6.
+Convert CH_4 and N_2O emissions to CO_2 equivalents and sum all subtotals.